Wireless router buying guide

 Maybe you have an odd corner of your home where Wi-Fi is patchy, no matter which router you use.
 If so, a wireless range extender can pick up a weak signal and amplify it locally.

 Some models resemble a standalone router.
-Others, like the Linksys RE6700, plug directly into a wall socket.
+Others plug directly into a wall socket.

 Get the right special features